 Smart software developers can have their pick of choice jobs.
 It’s important to assess the fit when interviewing for new positions, so you can find the best job.
 These 10 questions help you learn more about the role of developers within the organization, the company’s commitment to implementing new technologies, and the level of support for developers.
+Smart software developers know what questions to ask in an IT job interview.
 Learn what to ask—and what to listen for in the answer—to gauge whether a position really lines up with your goals.

 1. Are you Agile or Agile-ish?

 With agile, does a company talk the talk (i.e. daily meetings) or walk the walk, using story points to actually measure capacity?
 Story points offer a more sophisticated way to measure workload, plan, and achieve deliverables.
 If the team pursues Agile-ish development, it’s too often code for multiple meetings that hold back innovation while claiming to do the opposite.
 Listen to how a company describes their commitment to agile to decide if you want to work there.

 2. Do you still have COM components around?
 Or maybe something written in JDK1.1?

 Do you want to work on 20-year old code?
 It’s not a standout for the resume, but it’s commonly found at companies.
 Ask in the interview to avoid an unpleasant surprise upon hire—and commit to a company that can move your career forward.

 3. What technologies do see you coming into the organization next year?
 In five years?

 The key here is finding companies that are future-forward—in other words, actively thinking about which new technologies may be a strong fit.
 If the hiring committee struggles to answer this, it is a red flag that they’re not thinking about innovation.
 A company that has a vision for implementing new technologies is a better fit for developers.